anissen/solitaire/tasks.md

 * If quest has [a, b, b] and [a, b] is collected the first [a, b, \_] should be highlighted in quests matched
 * Clicking on grid selects multiple tiles
 * Random crash when play
-* Tutorial game mode are sent to server as game_mode 4 (how??)
 * Gems can be placed behind other gems in the hand (probably due to grabbed_card) (reported by Niels)
-* Text in plays-stars on menu screen are on top of tutorial

 iOS specific:
 * iOS app icon